Text-to-SQL Task-oriented Dialogue Ontology Construction: Introduction

 \section{Introduction}

 Large language models (LLMs) have become ubiquitous knowledge processing systems, with the ability to reach or surpass human performance on a wide variety of natural language processing tasks.
 These models are pre-trained on massive corpora and aligned via human feedback using reinforcement learning \cite{brown2020gpt3, ouyang2022instructgpt}.
 Despite these remarkable abilities, there are some inherent problems associated with these systems.
 Their knowledge is stored in vast numbers of parameters, which makes it very difficult to understand their behaviour, even via probing \cite{cifka-liutkus-2023-black}.
 It is therefore extremely challenging to verify their inherent knowledge \cite{zhong2024knowledge}.
-Moreover, LLMs often produce confident but non-factual outputs that just appear plausible on a superficial level \cite{sahoo-etal-2024-comprehensive,feng-etal-2024-infusing}.
+Moreover, LLMs often produce plausible-looking hallucinations \cite{sahoo-etal-2024-comprehensive,feng-etal-2024-infusing}.
 Finally, many LLMs and their training data are closed-source.

-\emph{Ontologies} provide a human-readable means of reconstructing knowledge-based reasoning in language models \cite{gruber1995ontologydesign,lo2024ontologylearning}.
+\emph{Ontologies} provide a human-readable means of reconstructing knowledge-based reasoning in language models (LMs) by capturing knowledge in a structured and explicit manner \cite{gruber1995ontologydesign,lo2024ontologylearning}.
 Manually building ontologies for all relevant domains is infeasible \cite{milward2003ontology}.
-To ensure broad applicability, ontologies should be constructed automatically, reliably, and consistently.
-Automatic ontology construction presents a promising solution to these challenges.
+To ensure broad applicability, ontologies should be constructed automatically and consistently.
+Automatic ontology construction is a promising solution to these challenges.

-In this work, we focus on constructing task-oriented dialogue (TOD) ontologies from raw dialogue data.
-The goal is to extract relevant information and organise it into a meaningful hierarchy for handling user queries.
-TOD ontologies consist of \emph{domains}, \emph{slots}, and \emph{values}, with \emph{system actions} and \emph{user intents} defined over this domain-slot-value structure. \Cref{fig:ontology_construction_intro,fig:ontology_example} illustrate ontology construction in this setting.
-Such ontologies are essential for modern TOD systems \cite{young2013pomdp,hudecek-dusek-2023-large}.
+In this work, we focus on constructing task-oriented dialogue (TOD) ontologies from dialogues.
+The goal is to extract information and organise it into a hierarchy for handling user queries.
+TOD ontologies consist of \emph{domains}, \emph{slots}, and \emph{values}, with \emph{system actions} and \emph{user intents}. \Cref{fig:ontology_construction_intro} illustrates ontology construction in this setting.
+Ontologies are essential for TOD systems \cite{young2013pomdp,hudecek-dusek-2023-large}.